China’s e-commerce Market

 Understand the habits and customs of the country

-Each country has its own culture and habits which in turn affects purchasing behaviours.
+Each country has its own culture and habits which in turn affects purchasing behaviors.
 So while the Americans have their “Black Friday”, the Chinese consumerist madness is fully expressed on November 11, a day where we celebrate ‘singles day’.
 This is the day of all records for online sales: the total amount of purchases made by the Chinese during this one day has exceeded $ 10 billion last year.

 Branding is King for E-Commerce in China